vlashchanka/json-lint-d-ts/README.md

 ]
 ```

-The described above example could be found in `demo/hello-world` folder.
+The usage example could be found in `demo/hello-world` folder.

 ## How does all this work?
 Under the hood *json-lint-d-ts* uses Typescript Compiler by extending compiler host.